MariaNattestad/Assemblytics/README.md

-# Assemblytics - an analytics tool for the detection and analysis of assembly-based variants
+# Assemblytics: a web analytics tool for the detection of variants from an assembly

 Assemblytics is available online at http://qb.cshl.edu/assemblytics/